leon4rd/test/README.md

-## Who did the wizard marry?
-His ghoul-friend
+## Why did the feline fail the lie detector test?
+Because he be lion.